 |Iris Pro||Iris mini||Iris mini Pro||Iris micro|

 You can easy switch between Automatic, Manual and Paused mode and choose between several different type presets.

 You can recognize the standard free Iris by the clean and stylish black icon.
 If you use Iris Pro this icon will be green and all Advanced settings will be unlocked.

-Most people will never need Iris Pro, but if you want some extra features, checkboxes and sliders to customize Iris you can support the project and buy Iris Pro.
+Most people will never need Iris Pro, but if you want some extra features, checkboxes, and sliders to customize Iris you can support the project and buy Iris Pro.

 You know that your Iris is Pro if the icon in the top left corner is green.
 If you need more features you can upgrade from Iris to Iris Pro by buying Iris Pro from the Buy page.

-You will get activation code and when you enter this activation code in the input box next to the License label your Iris will become Pro.
+You will get an activation code and when you enter this activation code in the input box next to the License label your Iris will become Pro.

-With Iris Pro you have access to all Advanced settings in the Advanced settings view.
+With Iris Pro, you have access to all Advanced settings in the Advanced settings view.
 If you click some of the items from the Advanced settings new page with customizations of this feature will open.

-All features are grouped by categories and you can always get help for every feature by clicking the blue i buttons on every page.
+All features are grouped by categories and you can always get help for every feature by clicking the blue buttons on every page.

-With Iris Pro you also get Timer functionality for break reminding, many customizations of blue light, brightness, screen effects and transition times.
+With Iris Pro, you also get Timer functionality for break reminding, many customizations of blue light, brightness, screen effects and transition times.